-PRELIMINARY PROGRAM FOR INFRASTRUCTURE PROVISION 8.1
+8.1 PRELIMINARY PROGRAM FOR INFRASTRUCTURE PROVISION

-The Principal Developer will provide all the infrastructure referred to in clause 7.1 (i) of this document at times to satisfy the requirements of the MHIA.
+(i) The Principal Developer will provide all the infrastructure referred to in clause 7.1 of this document at times to satisfy the requirements of the MHIA.
 Initial infrastructure works are estimated to be constructed by December 2010.

-INFRASTRUCTURE TO BE PROVIDED AND THE INTENDED PROVIDER 8.2
+8.2 INFRASTRUCTURE TO BE PROVIDED AND THE INTENDED PROVIDER